-The "fingernail" sense seems to be the original one.
-Nail polish attested from 1891.
-To bite one's nails as a sign of anxiety is attested from 1570s.
-Nail-biting is from 1805.
-Hard as nails is from 1828.
-To hit the nail on the head "say or do just the right thing" is first recorded 1520s.
-Phrase on the nail "on the spot, exactly" is from 1590s, of obscure origin; OED says it is not even certain it belongs to this sense of nail.
+The "fingernail" sense seems to be the original one, but many figurative uses are from the "small metal spike" sense: hard as nails is from 1828.
+To hit the nail on the head "say or do just the right thing" is by 1520s; in Middle English driven in the nail (c.
+1400) was "to drive home one's point, clinch an argument," and smiten the nail on the hed was "tell the exact truth" (mid-15c.).
+Phrase on the nail "on the spot, exactly" is from 1590s, of obscure origin; OED says it is not certain it belongs to this sense of nail.

 As a unit of English cloth measure (about 2 1/4 inches) from late 14c.; perhaps from a nail being used to mark that length on the end of a yardstick.

 Old English næglian "to fix or fasten (something) onto (something else) with nails," from Proto-Germanic *ganaglijan (source also of Old Saxon neglian, Old Norse negla, Old High German negilen, German nageln, Gothic ganagljan "to nail"), from the root of nail (n.).
 Related: Nailed; nailing.
 The colloquial meaning "secure, succeed in catching or getting hold of (someone or something)" is by 1760; hence "to arrest" (by 1930).
 Meaning "to succeed in hitting" is from 1886.
 To nail down "to fix down with nails" is from 1660s.